Thermodynamics of rotating fermions: Conclusion

 Within the GCE, we constructed the thermodynamic potential current, $\phi^\mu$, which allows the entropy and charge currents to be recovered using usual thermodynamic relations.
 The derivative with respect to the angular velocity $\Omega_0$ returns the total angular momentum density in the canonical pseudogauge.

 We further discussed the transition from the parameters of the GCE to the parameters defining the local state of the fluid: the local temperature, chemical potential, vorticity tensor and spin potential.
-We showed that, away from equilibrium, the thermodynamic pressure receives corrections due to both vorticity and spin potential.
+We showed that, away from equilibrium, the thermodynamic pressure receives corrections due to acceleration, vorticity and spin potential.
 The resulting thermodynamic pressure satisfies both the Euler relation and the thermodynamic relations with respect to the entropy density, charge density and spin density.
+We also obtained the covariant thermodynamic potential current $\tilde{\phi^{\mu}}$.

-Our findings provide a firm, quantum-field-theoretical grounding of spin hydrodynamics, providing a recipe for formulating the dynamics of fluids with spin in a thermodynamically-consistent way, which is compatible with the known vortical effects derived in quantum field theory.
+Our findings provide a firm, quantum-field-theoretical grounding of spin hydrodynamics, providing a recipe for formulating the dynamics of fluids with spin in a thermodynamically consistent way, which is compatible with the known vortical effects derived in quantum field theory.